smnorris/fwapg/README.md

     psql -c "CREATE EXTENSION IF NOT EXISTS ltree" psql -c "CREATE SCHEMA IF NOT EXISTS whse_basemapping"

 ### Load

 Download [`FWA.zip`](https://geobc.s3-us-west-2.amazonaws.com/FWA.zip).
-This file is an extract from BCGW that includes most FWA tables in a single file, and includes data fixes not yet reflected in the files posted at [FWA FTP](ftp://ftp.geobc.gov.bc.ca/sections/outgoing/bmgs/FWA_Public).
+This file is an extract from BCGW that includes most FWA tables in a single file.
 Once downloaded, extract the zipfile and run the load script.
 For example:

     wget https://geobc.s3-us-west-2.amazonaws.com/FWA.zip
     unzip FWA.zip